Frieza: Abilities

-Frieza's third form is again more brutish, with an extremely elongated skull (like an Alien).
+Frieza's third form is again more brutish, with an extremely elongated skull (like a xenomorph).
 His facial features contort and change, with his nose melding into his mouth to form a crude beak.
-His original horns recede and are now white in color, erupting in pairs along the length of his head.
+His original horns recede and are now white, erupting in pairs along the length of his head.
 Despite his increased bulk, Frieza's speed is significantly higher in this form, easily outpacing Piccolo even after the Namek fighter removed his weighted training clothes.
-His tail tip, which had been cut off by Krillin, did not regenerate and he now has a slight hunch.
+His tail tip, which had been cut off by Krillin, did not regenerate, and he now has a slight hunch.
 Although his tail was surprisingly not regenerated, the rest of his wounds disappeared as if nothing ever touched him.